 49. Give bridesmaids a break on the dress.

 Saving money for your bridesmaids is just as important as saving money for yourself!
-Choose a dress that isn’t too expensive — particularly a convertible dress or a dress they’ll wear again — and you’ll pretty much be the best bride ever.
+Choose a dress that isn’t too expensive — particularly a convertible dress or a dress they’ll wear again — and you’ll pretty much be a happy bride from A to Z.

 50. Make your own signage.

-We love wedding signage: you can get creative and make it yourself to save some serious dough.
+We love wedding signage: you can get creative and make it yourself to save money on signs at your wedding.

 51. Opt for a diamond alternative for your engagement ring.